 Who is Angela Merkel?

-She is now 65 years old, born in 1954, and has served Germany as chancellor since 2005.
+She was born in 1954, and has served Germany as chancellor from 2005 to 2021.
 Most of her childhood was spent living in the GDR.
 Merkel started her political life in the wake of Revolution in 1989.
 Before her political career took off, she became a physicist and when asked by the Stasi (the Ministry of State Security in the GDR) to spy on her friends and colleagues, she declined.
 She used the excuse that she could not keep secrets well enough to be an effective spy.
 A good prerequisite to become the most powerful woman in the world.
-It is said that her life in the GDR influenced her way of dealing with crisis now as a chancellor.
+It is said that her life in the GDR influenced her way of dealing with crises now as a chancellor.

 One of the most constant phrases she uses is “Das ist richtig und wichtig.”
 It states: “This is correct and important.”
 It shows a justification for her decisions as much as how important this certain decision is.
 Her style of politics is objective as well as factual and this statement supports her style.
 But even more, behind these few words also lies a moral approach.
 She appeals to our moral sense, our intrinsic knowledge of right and wrong.

-One of her most well known phrases is from a press conference in 2013, where she stated that “the internet is new soil for all of us”.
+One of Angela Merkel’s most well-known German quotes is from a press conference in 2013, where she stated that “the internet is new soil for all of us”.
 The media scoffed at her for saying this, showing that she is one of the old generation, who is not even in 2013 able to keep up with new technologies, even though she tries.
 But lets give this phrase a little closer look.
 All that was scoffed about is only this small first part of the phrase.
 Merkel did not end here.

-The second part is actually quite intriguing and shows her concern and future view for our societies.
-She says: “…and, of course, it also enables enemies and opponents of our democratic order to endanger our way of life with completely new possibilities and completely new approaches.”
-Taking into consideration fake news and violations of our rights, she saw and sees the danger, that the internet can also hold for us.
+The second part is actually quite intriguing and shows her concern and future view of our societies.
+She says in this video: “…and, of course, it also enables enemies and opponents of our democratic order to endanger our way of life with completely new possibilities and completely new approaches.”
+Taking Into consideration fake news and violations of our rights, she saw and sees the danger, that the internet can also hold for us.
 In this sight, her beginning statement makes more sense, hence all of us do not yet know, what the Internet holds for us.
 Good and bad.